aoru45/FLAME_TO_HACK/README.md

 ### Photo-metric Fitting for HACK with in-the-wild images

 Thanks to [FFHQ-HV](https://github.com/csbhr/FFHQ-UV.git), it publish a UV image generator with Style-GAN2.
-I free this generator network and optimize the z code for photo-metric fitting.
+I freeze this generator network and optimize the z code for photo-metric fitting.
 This process is done with the help of differentiable rendering.

 CODE will be released in a week.